zuri-training/team-Alpaca/README.md

 Authenticated user should be able to react (like or dislike) to auth codes documentation Remove reaction

+## The project can be found live here https://alpacaauthwiki.netlify.app/ (Kindly note that the project is still undergoing developments as some functions might not work at the moment)

 ## TEAM OVERVIEW
 Role And Responsibility of Members Our team is divided into three groups: